-The secure base amount is 2 percent of outstanding insured obligations, which is the amount established by the Act.
-When the Insurance Fund is at or above this level, the Corporation is required to reduce insurance premium rates as necessary to maintain the Fund at 2 percent.
+The secure base amount is 2 percent of outstanding insured obligations and was established by the Act.
+When the Insurance Fund is at or above this level, the Corporation is required to reduce insurance premium rates as necessary to maintain the Fund at the 2 percent level.
+The Insurance Fund began the year at 1.98 percent, attained 2 percent in the first quarter, then trended below due to growth in insured debt.